The Most Comprehensive Data Protection Solution

 Best Practices for GDPR: An Important EU Data Protection Law

-All organizations, including small to medium-sized companies and large enterprises, must be aware of all GDPR requirements and be prepared to comply by May 2018.
-By beginning to implement data protection policies and solutions now, companies will be in a much better position to achieve GDPR compliance when it takes effect.
-For many of these companies, the first step in complying with GDPR is to designate a data protection officer to build a data protection program that meets the GDPR requirements.
+All organizations, from small businesses to large enterprises, must be aware of all GDPR requirements and be prepared to comply with them going forward.
+For many of these companies, the first step in complying with GDPR is to designate a data protection officer that will build a data protection program to meet GDPR requirements.
+Once compliant, it is important to stay informed of changes to the law and enforcement methods.
+The BBC has an GDPR topic page covering current news stories around enforcement and other subjects.